Revitalizing Historic Stone Walls with Hydraulic Lime Plaster

 Q2: How do I know if my stone wall needs restoration or just minor repairs?

-Start by inspecting for crumbling mortar, loose stones, moisture damage, or visible cracks.
-If these issues are widespread or recurring, a full restoration may be necessary.
-For minor, isolated problems, targeted repairs might be sufficient.
+Begin by examining the wall for signs such as crumbling mortar, loose stones, moisture infiltration, or visible cracks.
+If these issues are extensive or recurring, a comprehensive restoration might be warranted.
+Conversely, if problems are minor and localized, targeted repairs could suffice.

 Q3: Is hydraulic lime difficult to work with for a DIY project?